1,000+ Opportunities

 a university, a four-year college or two-year college Must not be attending high school currently Both full-time and part-time students Restricted to residents of Restricted to students studying in For more info, please visit our site Scholarship articles and advice from the Peterson's blog Paths to Scholarships for High School Sophomores: National Merit & the CLT10 PSAT Adaptive Testing Explained: How the Digital PSAT Adjusts to Students’ Performance and How to Help them Handle It What Students Can Learn in 3 Months: Boosting PSAT Scores with Peterson’s PSAT Prep Student Success: The Savvy Administrator’s Guide to Maximizing ROI with Affordable Test Prep Online CLEP Exam Prep: How Military Members Can Maximize CLEP Benefits in Just 3 Months Cost Effective Solutions for School Money Allocation: District Wide Test Prep Helping Students Level Up with PSAT Prep What Are the ACT Test Changes?

-Based on current listing details, eligibility includes: Wisconsin residents enrolled as undergraduates at a UW System institution, Wisconsin Technical College, or Tribal institution; must demonstrate financial need; limited to ten semesters of eligibility.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Wisconsin residents enrolled as undergraduates at a UW System institution, Wisconsin Technical College, or Tribal institution; must demonstrate financial need; limited to ten semesters of eligibility.
+Confirm the full requirements in the official notice before applying.